-This American crane could reach heights of up to 6 foot and boasted a wingspan of at least 7 foot.
-The bird is also known to have very distinguished eyes with a deep red coloring surrounding them.
+This American crane can reach heights of up to 6 foot and boasted a wingspan of at least 7 foot.
+The bird is also known to have very distinguished eyes with a deep red colouring surrounding them.

 He concluded that this creature sighting was nothing more than one of these Sandhill Cranes being blown out of its migration route by really bad weather.

 The press conference started to spread through various media outlets across the country and then the world – before long the creature had picked up the nickname of ‘The Mothman’.